 If you have a pastoral concern, please contact your child’s teacher in the first instance.

 There is zero tolerance of any bullying behaviour at The Paragon.
 We deal firmly, yet fairly, with any behaviour which could be seen as bullying and ensure all children involved received support and understanding.
-The Trust-Wide Counter Bullying Policy can be found here.
+The Trust's Anti Bullying Policy can be found on our policies page.

 Our school values are illustrated in The Paragon Wheel, a diagram which is used extensively in classrooms for reflection and aspiration.
 We strive to foster the attributes illustrated on The Paragon Way in both children and staff - these behaviours are nurtured in every child at The Paragon throuought their education with us.